Natalia Fileva

-Biography
+Career and personal life

 Born in Novosibirsk, Fileva graduated from the Novosibirsk State Technical University with a degree in radio engineering and the Novosibirsk State University of Economics and Management with a degree in production management.

 Fileva was married to Vladislav Filev, general director of S7 Airlines.
 They had three children.

+Death

 On 31 March 2019, she was a passenger on an Epic LT, when it crashed in a field on approach to Frankfurt Egelsbach Airport, killing all the three people aboard, including her father.

 Fileva was en route to a medical appointment in Frankfurt from France when the crash occurred.
-Also, two other people died when a police vehicle travelling to the scene of the crash collided with another car near the airport.
+Two other people died when a police vehicle travelling to the scene of the crash collided with another car near the airport.
 The three police officers in the police car suffered serious injuries.